chris-madden/Data-API-Documentation-Project-3rd-Year/README.md

 |---|---|
 |objectid| The number of the row you want to delete|

-*Only full rows can be deleted, when you choose the row using the objectid all in information connected to this row will be deleted*
+*Only full rows can be deleted, when you choose the row using the objectid all information connected to this row will be deleted*

 ######Returns